ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

 limited to that which infrastructure developers, like DevOps Practitioners, would find useful.

+This list is the result of more than a thousand people contributing to make something useful, we appreciate your efforts.

+NOTES:
-We do not anymore accept cPanel like PHP+MySQL hosting services.
+  * We do not anymore accept cPanel like PHP+MySQL hosting services.
+-->

 ### New Submission Check List